 Building Patience: Quality Drawings Take Time

-Part of my work with my clients is convincing them it is expected, necessary and acceptable to take many hours to create artwork.
+Part of my work with my clients is convincing them it is expected, necessary, and acceptable to take many hours to create artwork.
 Quality drawings take time.
-An artist is nothing without building patience.
-It is not generally going to be instant gratification.
+An artist is nothing without building patience and generally, it won’t be instant gratification.
 We live in this era of faster and bigger = better.

-Drawing is an ancient technology – it is old fashioned – working with your hands.
-I often compare it to the lengthy process of building a house – it is literally moving matter around, albeit on the flat piece of paper.
-It is a slow layering of graphite that builds to the final layer that we all see, but all the stratums underneath contribute to the final image.
+Drawing is an ancient technology.
+It is old-fashioned, working with your hands.
+I often compare it to the lengthy process of building a house: it is literally moving matter around, albeit on a flat piece of paper.
+Drawing is a slow layering of graphite that builds to the final layer that we all see, but all the stratums underneath contribute to the final image.
 It is common that a professional artist will take 40+ hours to complete a final drawing, as in the case of Karmel Timmons’ horse drawings.
-Even more commitment is needed in the case of Larassa Kabel’s horse drawings, who takes 4 to 6 weeks to complete a drawing!
-Larassa admits “she can’t bear to keep track” of how long it takes, because it would be too depressing.
+Even more commitment is needed in the case of Larassa Kabel’s horse drawings, which take 4 to 6 weeks to complete!
+Larassa admits “she can’t bear to keep track” how long it takes because it would be too depressing.

-Another fact I often site is from the movie Tim’s Vermeer, a movie I highly recommend to all art aficionados.
+Another fact I often cite is from the movie Tim’s Vermeer, a movie I highly recommend to all art aficionados.
 In the documentary, Tim Jenison painstakingly recreates a model of a room that is depicted in one of Dutch Master Johannes Vermeer’s paintings.
-He then uses a variation of the camera obscura to recreate the oil painting of the room- a process that basically only involves mixing oil paint to color match a hue he sees in a mirror.
-Tim doesn’t have to worry about proportion, placement, perspective, scale or accuracy of anything but the color matching because of the way he’s using the camera obscura to basically copy what he sees throughout the room.
+He then uses a variation of the camera obscura to recreate the oil painting of the room.
+This process basically only involves mixing oil paint to color match a hue he sees in a mirror.
+Tim doesn’t have to worry about proportion, placement, perspective, scale, or accuracy of anything but the color matching.
+Why?
+Because of the way he’s using the camera obscura to basically copy what he sees throughout the room.
 This process is extremely simplified in comparison to drawing or painting by hand with the naked eye.